Business English Speech App

 9. Humping on one leg

-I recommend that you stay straight and create zigzag eye contact with your audience.
-Do not walk from one side of the room to another as it can be destructive.
-Just use zigzag eye contact with your audience.
-Download the app 4Ps, Power, Pitch, Pace, Pause to practise posture preparation, use of pause and voice modulation.
-These useful skills will make all your presentations much better.
+Stay straight and create zigzag eye contact with your audience.
+Do not walk to often from one side to another as it can be destructive.
+Use zigzag eye contact with your audience.
+Download the app 4Ps, Power, Pitch, Pace, Pause, to practise posture preparation, use of pauses and voice modulation.
+These useful skills will help you improve your presentations.

-Let's take a look at the gestures that are weakening your presence and your speech delivery.
+Below, I list gestures that weaken your presence and your speech delivery.

 1. Lack of gestures resulting from the stiffness of the body.
-Sometimes a person feels so nervous that they grab their speech in their hands and hold it during their entire presentation.
+Sometimes a person feels so nervous.
+They hold their speech in their hands during their entire presentation.
 This creates a closed body posture and shows a lack of confidence.

-2. Scratching your head, nose or any part of the body can look a bit distracting and even inappropriate.
+2. Scratching your head, nose, or any part of the body can look a bit distracting and even inappropriate.

-3. Trying to adjust your clothes, and moving a ring on your finger are also gestures that indicate that the person feels somewhat nervous.
+3. Trying to adjust your clothes and moving a ring on your finger are also gestures that indicate that the person feels somewhat nervous.

 4. Touching and trying to improve your hair shows that you are not sure of your looks and feel you are not confident enough.